eastmaels/steemblog.github.io/_posts/account/yellowbird/2018-09-24_wifes-drawing-practice-lzocy0rv.md

 - - -

-This page is synchronized from the post: [神鹿 | Wife's Drawing Practice](https://steemit.com/@yellowbird/wifes-drawing-practice-lzocy0rv)
+This page is synchronized from the post: [神鹿 | Wife''s Drawing Practice](https://steemit.com/@yellowbird/wifes-drawing-practice-lzocy0rv)